SPK-RPI/navbar/README.md

 # navbar

-A new Flutter project.I build by mistake and now it is take shape ...
+A new Flutter project.I build by mistake and now it is taking shape ...

 ## Getting Started